Axial current: Applications

 The axial current is an important part of the formalism describing high-energy scattering reactions.
 In such reaction, two particles scatter off each other by exchanging a force boson, e.g., a photon for electromagnetic scattering (see the figure).

-The cross-section for such reaction is proportional to the square of the scattering amplitude, which in turn is given by the product of boson propagator time the two currents associated with the motions two colliding particles.
+The cross-section for such reaction is proportional to the square of the scattering amplitude, which in turn is given by the product of boson propagator times the two currents associated with the motions two colliding particles.
 Therefore, currents (axial or electromagnetic) are one of the two essential ingredients needed to compute high-energy scattering, the other being the boson propagator.

 In electron–nucleon scattering (or more generally, charged lepton–hadron/nucleus scattering) the axial current yields the spin-dependent part of the cross-section.
 (The spin-average part of the cross-section comes from the electromagnetic current.)

 In neutrino–nucleon scattering, neutrinos couple only via the axial current, thus accessing different nucleon structure information than with charged leptons.

 Neutral pions also couple only via the axial current because pions are pseudoscalar particles and, to produce amplitudes (scalar quantities), a pion must couple to another pseudoscalar object like the axial current.
 (Charged pions can also couple via the electromagnetic current.)